How does the Medicare Part D Initial Deductible work? I use a drug with a $47 copay, but had to pay $390.

 straddle claim)

-Around $3,333.
+$2,000.
 Your coverage cost in this example would be calculated like the straddle claim in Example 3, above.
-However, if you are using a Tier 5 specialty brand-name medication with a retail cost over $12,051, having a 25% cost-sharing, you will move through (or
+However, if you are using a medication with a retail cost over $6,230, having a 25% cost-sharing, you will move through (or

-straddle) all four phases of your drug coverage with a single purchase: you will satisfy your $545 deductible, enter and exit your Initial Coverage phase, then enter and exit the Donut Hole, and finish in the Catastrophic Coverage phase (where, starting in 2024, you will have $0 cost-sharing).
+straddle) all three phases of your drug coverage with a single purchase: you will satisfy your $590 deductible, enter and exit your Initial Coverage phase, and finish in the Catastrophic Coverage phase where you pay $0 cost-sharing through the remainder of the year.

 Tip: To help you estimate your own out-of-pocket drug costs, you can use our

-PDP-Planner or out-of-pocket spending calculator – in this $15,175 example, you can enter a $545 deductible and choose 100% brand-name drugs and this will show you the costs in each Part D plan phase throughout the year.
+PDP-Planner or out-of-pocket spending calculator – in this $12,000 example, you can enter a $590 deductible and this will show you the costs in each Part D plan phase throughout the year.

 is a Tier 3 insulin.

-You will pay a copay of no more than $35 even though you have not met your plan's $545 initial deductible.
-Starting in 2024, the purchase of your insulin product will not affect the deductible - just as the purchase of a Tier 1 or Tier 2 drug excluded from the deductible.
+You will pay a copay of no more than $35 even though you have not met your plan's initial deductible.
+Since the purchase of your insulin products will not affect the deductible - just as with the purchase of a Tier 1 or Tier 2 drug excluded from the deductible.

 2022 Inflation Reduction Act (IRA).